-Ballots for permanent vote-by-mail voters will be mailed 29 days before the election.
-No application or request is needed.
-Voters who are not permanent vote-by-mail voters AND who request a vote-by-mail ballot prior to 5:00 p.m.
-February 25, 2020 will have their ballot mailed approximately 24 hours after receipt of the request.
+Starting 29-days (October 5, 2020) before the election, voters who haven't previously been sent a ballot may request a vote-by-mail ballot prior to 5:00 p.m.
+October 27, 2020 will have their ballot mailed approximately 24 hours after receipt of the request.

 Any request for a vote-by-mail ballot received by the Registrar of Voters office after 5:00 p.m.
-February 25, 2020 will not be processed.
-As of February 26th, a voter may still come in to request a ballot over the counter at the Registrar's office, or they can vote at their polling place on Election Day.
+October 27, 2020 will not be mailed to the voter.
+As of October 28th, voters may come in to request a ballot over the counter at the Registrar's office, or they can vote at their polling place on Election Day.